juliojoel/atmega328-24lc256/README.md

 Axis control with microcontroller and learned position memory.

 This code was done as part of the Microcontrollers and Power Electronics course at UNCuyo (Universidad Nacional de Cuyo, Argentina).
-A final report, in Spanish, is available in the 'doc' folder.
+A final report, in Spanish, is available in 'doc' folder.

 ## Blocks Diagram